crappypapa/Contrib/README.md

 #  Ruby on Rails Capstone Project: Contri_B

   - This is the capstone project of the Microverse Ruby on Rails curriculum.

-  - In this project I created an contribution tracking app where users can create an account with their username and add contributions which can be grouped and ungrouped into the names of their choice.
+  - In this project, I created a contribution tracking app where users can create an account with their username and add contributions which can be grouped and ungrouped into the names of their choice.

   - Users can view contributions in each group.

   - Users can track the total amount of their contributions.

-    Some of the advanced concepts explored in this project includes.
+    Some of the advanced concepts explored in this project include.

   - Basic Authentication using just username

-  - Used RSpec as the test suite with the help of shoulda-matchers and capybara for effective testing.
-Unit, Functional and integration testing was done.
+  - Used RSpec as the test suite with the help of shoulda-matchers and capybara for testing.

   ![screenshot](./app/assets/images/rorcon.png)